destinydriven/cakephp-highcharts/README.markdown

-# HighCharts Plugin for CakePHP 2.* #
+# Highcharts Plugin for CakePHP 2.* #

-Thank you for trying out HighCharts plugin for CakePHP 2.*!
+Thank you for trying out Highcharts plugin for CakePHP 2.*!

-Please note that this plugin is still a work-in-progress, with only the basic functionality to reproduce the charts available through the HighCharts library.
+Please note that this plugin is still a work-in-progress, with only the basic functionality to reproduce the charts available through the Highcharts library.
 More features will be added and the existing ones will be improved as you discover better ways of doing things and send me pull requests.

 Please send your comments and suggestions to d3stinydriv3n[at]gmail.com